jonasonline/fastrecon/README.md

   --slackChannel string    Slack channel ID for sending notifications.
   --copyResultsToPath      Specify a path to copy the scan results archive.
   --bruteDns               Enable DNS subdomain brute-forcing.
-  --interestingUrlCheck    Perform a detailed check for potentially interesting URLs.
   --uploadToSlack          Upload the results archive to a specified Slack channel.

 ```